Introduction

 • Get sandbox credentials for your team.

-• Payments: terminal apiKey, merchantId, terminalId
+• Payments: API key, merchantId, and terminalId

 • Confirm your environment base URLs (Sandbox vs Production).